Glank/Galois/README.md

     5
     8

+Or you can create whole Galois fields like this:

+    gf25 = GF(25)
+    a = gf25[7]
+    b = gf25[13]

+Which would store the seventh and thirteenth elements of the 25-element finite field to the variables `a` and `b` respectively.

-You can also make matricies.
+You can also make empty matricies if you import them from the `coding` module (included).
 By default they are in the real domain:

     A = Matrix(rows,cols)